tinue/apa102-pi/README.md

 }
 ```

-After booting (wait a while: The Pi will boot twice, because after the first boot the SD card partition will be enlarged) you can SSH into the Raspberry Pi: ssh pi@raspberrypi.local.
+After booting (be patient: The Pi will initially boot twice) you can SSH into the Raspberry Pi: ssh pi@raspberrypi.local.
 The initial password is "raspberry": Make sure to change it right away!

-Then, make sure that your installation is current (sudo apt-get update and sudo apt-get upgrade).
+Then, update your installation (sudo apt-get update and sudo apt-get upgrade).
 This is what you then need to do in order to get the library up and runnig:
-- Activate SPI: sudo raspi-config; Go to "Advanced Options"; Go to "SPI"; Choose "Yes", "Ok", "Yes" again, "Ok" again, and then exit the tool and reboot
+- Activate SPI: sudo raspi-config; Go to "Interfacing Options"; Go to "SPI"; Enable SPI; Exit exit the tool and reboot
 - Install the git client: sudo apt-get install git
 - Prepare GIT: git config --global user.name "John Doe" && git config --global user.email johndoe@example.com
 - Install Python 3: sudo apt-get install python3 && sudo apt-get install python3-dev